Infinite Discs REWARDS Program

 • Favorite Discs (In My Bag) – Including at least one of each disc type.

 Now that your profile is complete, you can check your profile page at any time after logging in.
-That is where your point tally and gift cards will be stored.
+That is where your point tally and gift cards can be found.
 You can reach your profile page by clicking on MY ACCOUNT and then MY PROFILE.

 Once you are on your profile page, you can see a tally of your points.
-Not only do you earn points through purchases on the Infinite Discs website, but by writing reviews for discs as well.
+You can earn points through purchases on the Infinite Discs website as well as by writing disc reviews.

-Note: From this screen you will see other points categories.
-The courses and scorekeeping app for Infinite has not been updated and maintained since U-Disc became the industry’s standard source for scorekeeping and finding courses.
+Note: In this screen you may notice other points categories.
+The courses and scorekeeping app for Infinite has not been updated and maintained since U-Disc became the industry’s standard source for scorekeeping and locating courses.
 Any of the categories related to courses or score keeping are no longer active for generating rewards points.
-The same is true for the referral category as well.
-We apologize, these may be reinstated at some point, but there are no immediate plans to reactive these categories as course information is not currently being collected.
+The same is true for the referral category.
+We apologize, that these are no longer options for earning rewards points.

 You can see in the above example that this player has written a lot of disc reviews which have tallied into over 3,000 reward points.
 This and purchases are the two ways that rewards points can be earned.